Understanding Torque in Strength Training

 Conclusion

 To wrap things up, do you need to understand torque to grow muscle, gain strength, and stay injury-free?
 Probably not.
 But it certainly won't hurt, especially if you've experienced a lower back or joint injury.
+In the most basic terms, good lifting means keeping torque in the muscles meant to move the weight—not letting it drift into joints or weak links.

 Next time you train, for each exercise in your workout, see if you can identify the axis of rotation and at what point the lever arm lengthens or shortens.
 What manipulations can you make to lengthen or shorten the lever arm, and how does that affect the effort you have to exert to move the load?